top of page

 The Making of a Great Leader

-Part of being transformed by the renewing of our minds is applying the gospel to our self-concept.
-That means replacing the lies we’ve believed with truth—truth from Scripture and truth from what God has personally spoken to us.
-It also means taking action that aligns with who God says we are.
-Confidence grows when we make choices aligned with our identity in Christ—one that includes the truth that He made us good enough.
+Part of being transformed by the renewing of our minds is allowing the gospel to shape how we see ourselves.
+That means replacing lies with truth—truth from Scripture and truth from what God has personally spoken to us.
+It also involves taking action that aligns with who God says we are.

 Comments